Factbox: Coronavirus forces delay of trade fairs and conferences

 - LME Asia Week 2020, first week of May: The London Metal Exchange’s event in Hong Kong, an annual gathering of the metals industry, could be postponed due to the coronavirus.

-Reporting by Brenda Goh, Shanghai Newsroom, Emily Chow and David Stanway in Shanghai; Min Zhang, Shivani Singh, Hallie Gu, Muyu Xu and Yilei Sun in Beijing; Pratima Desai in London and John Geddie and Anshuman Daga in Singapore; Editing by Kevin Liffey and Tom Hogue
+Reporting by Brenda Goh, Shanghai Newsroom, Emily Chow and David Stanway in Shanghai; Min Zhang, Shivani Singh, Hallie Gu, Muyu Xu and Yilei Sun in Beijing; Pratima Desai in London and John Geddie and Anshuman Daga in Singapore; Editing by Kevin Liffey, Tom Hogue, Arun Koyyur